litentry/litentry-graph/nft-indexer/README.md

 If you want to do something with the data of an event add a file here.
 The casing is important, the section name and event name are used to find the event in the chain data.

-The default export must be a handler function that takes `ApiPromise` from `@polkadot/api` and the event data (the type is specific to the event).
+The default export must be a handler function that takes the event data (the type is specific to the event) and `ApiPromise` from `@polkadot/api`.

 _We're not using `ApiRx` for this as the resolvers are designed to be fired once per event. `RxJS` just adds complexity with no benefit here._